bbauska/W3Cx-3of5/README.md

 <h3>2.4.4 Webcam Resolution</h3>

 It is possible to set \"hints\" for the preferred cam/resolution during video capture.
 This is done by using a [\"constraint\" object ](https://tools.ietf.org/html/draft-alvestrand-constraints-resolution-00#page-4)that is passed as a parameter to the getUserMedia(\...) method.
-It\'s just the same object we passed in the basic example: navigator.getUserMedia(**{video:true}**, success, error) except that this time this object is a little more complex by including new properties in addition to video:true or audio:true.
+It\'s just the same object we passed in the basic example: navigator.getUserMedia({video:true}, success, error) except that this time this object is a little more complex by including new properties in addition to video:true or audio:true.

 For more information, this [article on MDN about the getUserMedia API](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) gives great examples on how to set the camera resolution and/or to choose the front or back camera when using a mobile phone.